MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/eslz-platform-automation-and-devops.md

 ---
-title: "Azure Enterprise Scale Analytics platform automation and devops for 'Enterprise Scale Analytics and AI'"
+title: "Azure Enterprise Scale Analytics platform automation and devops for 'data management and analytics'"
-description: Describe how this enterprise-scale scenario can improve platform automation and devops of 'Enterprise Scale Analytics and AI'
+description: Describe how this enterprise-scale scenario can improve platform automation and devops of 'data management and analytics'
 author: BrianBlanchard
 ms.author: brblanch
 ms.date: 09/11/2020